ananya-kundanagar/ananya-kundanagar/README.md

 </a>
 <pre>
 💻 I am a self taught Full Stack Developer
-📚 I am doing Bachelors of Engineering in Information Technology from the Terna Engineering College 📝 I have a strong interest in Cyber-Security , Web Development and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
+📚 I am doing Bachelors of Engineering in Information Technology from Terna Engineering College 📝 I have a strong interest in Cyber-Security , Web Development and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
 🌱 Learning about Machine Learning and Cyber-Security stuff